Azumbo/Azumbo/README.md

 - `logoPucciPane.png` for the logo.
 - `sounds/*.mp3` for audio effects and music.

 The website logo is stored at `public/logo/azumbo.png`.
+Use this path with Next.js's `Image` component, e.g. `src="/logo/azumbo.png"`.

 ### High score storage